HLLQP Licensing per Province REMIC.ca

 HLLQP Licensing per Province – REMIC.ca

 REMIC offers the HLLQP course (previously referred to as the LLQP course), in several Provinces across Canada.
-This article examines the licensing fees and costs for for life insurance agents in each province.
+This article examines the licensing fees and costs for life insurance agents in each province.
 REMIC’s course is your first step into this lucrative industry.
 REMIC offers an interactive and informative course, with every student having a dedicated instructor assigned to them.
 REMIC’s instructors and support staff are determined to make your transition into your new career as enjoyable and smooth as possible!

 The full HLLQP Certification course consists of four modules – Life Insurance, Segregated Funds, Ethics and Professional Practice, and Accident & Sickness.
 The cost of the HLLQP Certification course ranges from $298 to $598, depending on the option you choose.